ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-02-03-shaking-the-hipster.md

 **Now I realize that seeking the approval of any group is a dead-end drain, especially if that group makes me feel unwelcome or unloved.**

 The best part of giving up coolness is I’m getting back to the person I was when I was a kid.
 Raw, unfiltered, real me.
-The payoff is the chance to get back into childhood enthusiasm full throttle.  **Laughter, tantrums and love are the pulp of life.**
+The payoff is the opportunity to get back into childhood enthusiasm full throttle.  **Laughter, tantrums and love are the pulp of life.**